Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Top Attractions in Queen Elizabeth National Park

-The main wildlife species in Queen Elizabeth National Park include 4 of the big five game including lions (the tree climbing lions inclusive), elephants, leopards, buffaloes.
-Other wide array of animals to see in Queen Elizabeth NP include antelopes (reed bucks, duikers, Uganda kobs, bushbucks, waterbucks), hippos, warthogs, crocodiles, giant forest hogs and more.
+The main wildlife species in Queen Elizabeth National Park include 4 of the big five games including lions (the tree climbing lions inclusive), elephants, leopards, and buffaloes.
+Another wide array of animals to see in Queen Elizabeth NP includes antelopes (reedbucks, duikers, Uganda kobs, bushbucks, waterbucks), hippos, warthogs, crocodiles, giant forest hogs, and more.

 Primates in Queen Elizabeth Safari Park thrive in Kyambura Gorge, Maramagambo Forest Reserve and other nearby reserves.
-They include chimpanzees, l’hoest monkeys, black and white colobus monkeys, red tailed monkeys, vervet monkeys and others.
+They include chimpanzees, honest monkeys, black and white colobus monkeys, red-tailed monkeys, vervet monkeys, and others.

-They include black belled bustard, shoebill stork, lesser & greater flamingos, papyrus canary, pink backed pelicans, white tailed lark, hooded vulture, grey kestrel, black lored babbler, slender tailed nightjar, pygmy kingfisher, scarlet chested sunbird, spur winged plover, African jacana, black crake, African fish eagles.
-Others include blue napped mouse bird, martial eagle, open billed stork, black crowned tchagra.
+They include black-bellied bustards, shoebill storks, lesser & greater flamingos, papyrus canaries, pink-backed pelicans, white-tailed larks, hooded vultures, grey kestrels, black-lored babblers, slender tailed nightjar, pygmy kingfisher, scarlet chested sunbird, spur-winged plover, African jacana, black crake, African fish eagles.
+Others include blue-napped mouse bird, martial eagle, open-billed stork, and black-crowned tchagra.

 Top Tourist Activities in Queen Elizabeth National Park